velikina/DSC-PWI/README.md

 # DSC-PWI
-This folder contains code for reconstruction of undersampled MRI data using temporally constrained reconstruction with finite differences (of order 1 to 4).
+This folder contains Matlab code for reconstruction of undersampled MRI data using temporally constrained reconstruction with finite differences (of order 1 to 4).
+The code was tested on MATLAB R2018b.

 File example.m provides an example of code usage